elyiorgos/sleeppy/README.md

 ## Contributing to the project
 We welcome and encourage project contributions!
 Please see the [CONTRIBUTING.md](https://github.com/elyiorgos/sleeppy/blob/master/CONTRIBUTING.md) file for details.

+## Acknowledgements
+The Digital Medicine & Translational Imaging group at Pfizer, Inc supported the development of this package.

 ## Author
 Yiorgos Christakis